Opening hours

 A family tradition

-In 1929, Luigi and Anna Granucci – like thousands of other Italians – left for the Netherlands in search of a better life.
-They settled in Tilburg, where they crafted plaster devotional figurines and sold Italian gelato during the summer months.
+In 1929, Luigi and Anna Granucci, like thousands of other Italians, left for the Netherlands in search of a better life.
+They settled in Tilburg, where they crafted plaster devotional figurines.
 By the 1930s, Luigi had opened his own gelateria, with relatives from Italy joining him in the growing ice cream trade.

 At Granucci, everything revolves around family.
 When Edi Granucci was twelve, he learned the art of gelato-making from his parents, Luigi and Anna.
-Today, the third generation is at the helm.
-Daughters Gioia and Didi now lead the family business.
+Today, the daughters Gioia and Didi, the third generation, are at the helm.
 Despite the company’s growth, the original recipes of grandfather Luigi remain at its heart.
-Together with Fenix, they bring a taste of Italian tradition to Rotterdam.

 De eerste generatie ijsmakers van de familie Granucci